jkvetina/ADT/doc/patch.md

   - it also creates the release notes based on your commits
 - for APEX add some scripts around to setup workspace properly
   - install shared components first, pages as last
-  - delete installed pages if they exists
+  - delete installed pages if they exist
   - change page creation/audit columns to patch code and date so you know by which patch was the page changed
   - change application version to current date and patch code
   - set requested authentication scheme